prgrmcode/tr-earthquake-predictor/README.md

 ## Project Overview

-In this project, we aim to:
+In this project, I aim to:

 - Predict earthquake magnitudes and locations.
 - Analyze seismic data to identify patterns and trends.